playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 }
 ```

 However, the problem is that when you look to start expanding, you'll find managing this dual-state behavior more difficult.
 Even following the application logic is more difficult.
-Let's start taking a look at what these two components' lifecycle look visually.
+Let's start taking a look at what these two components' lifecycle look like visually.

 First, let's start by taking a look at the `simpleRef` component, where the state is "lowered down" in the `SimpleForm` component: